-If both the brake warning light and the anti-

-lock brake warning light come on simultaneously, it may indicate the anti-lock brake system is not functioning properly.
-See "Antilock brake warning light" earlier in this section.
+When the parking brake is released and the brake fluid level is sufficient, if both the brake warning light and the anti-lock brake warning light illuminate, it may indicate the anti-lock brake system is not functioning properly.
+Have the brake system checked by a NISSAN dealer.
+See "Anti-lock brake warning light" earlier in this section.